 So, how do you define happiness?
 What is the recipe for happiness?

 That’s the question I started pondering one day.
-I thought of the happiest times in my life—some family vacations as a child, meeting my husband, our wedding day, my book tour to Romania, the day I helped a person I cared about heal from a serious illness—and tried to figure out what the common elements were that made those events truly happy.
+I thought of the happiest times in my life—some family vacations as a child, meeting my husband, our wedding day, my book tour to Romania, adopting our baby girl, the day I helped a person I cared about heal from a serious illness—and tried to figure out what the common elements were that made those events truly happy.

 Here’s what I came up with, and I think it really works: